getchoo/website/src/pages/blog/posts/nix-lib.md

 </div>

-<h2 id="leaping-from-the-depths">leaping from the depths of `nix repl`</h2>
+## leaping from the depths of `nix repl`

 <div id="blogText">

-surprisingly, very little changes needed to be made to make everything non-specific to my configuration (thanks past me!). by the time i was done, all i really did was add my previous defaults in `mkHost` and `mkUser` to a [common](https://github.com/getchoo/flake/blob/3066f766ece62acd9b9897082dba28be87889dc1/hosts/default.nix#L3) attrset i use for all hosts in `hosts/default.nix`. there are still some [issues](https://github.com/getchoo/nix-exprs/issues/2), but i think i'm on a good path to having a fully complete "product".
+surprisingly, very little changes needed to be made to make everything non-specific to my configuration (thanks past me!). by the time i was done, all i really did was add my previous defaults in `mkHost` and `mkUser` to a [common](https://github.com/getchoo/flake/blob/3066f766ece62acd9b9897082dba28be87889dc1/hosts/default.nix#L3) attrset i use for all hosts in `hosts/default.nix`. there are still some [issues](https://github.com/getchoo/nix-exprs/issues/2), but i think i'm on a good path to having a fully complete "product."

 <br />